tensorflow/gnn/tensorflow_gnn/docs/guide/input_pipeline.md

 and defining a schema for it, please see guides on [Describing your graph](schema.md) and [Data preparation](data_prep.md).

+This doc provides an in-depth explanation, sufficient to implement your own input pipeline.
+For rapid experimentation, we recommend starting with the [TF-GNN Runner](runner.md) and its built-in file input and model export.
+(You can return here to find more details when needed.)

 ## File input and parsing